Huddersfield Town's 2014/15 Customer Charter

 If any fixture should be postponed before kick-off, ticket holders will be entitled to admission to the re-arranged match.
 If the match should be abandoned after kick off, ticket holders will be entitled to half price admission to the re-arranged game.
 Should the match be abandoned after the second half has kicked off, then no refund will be given.

-The Club runs the following loyalty and membership schemes:
+The Club runs the following membership schemes:

 •Season Card holders